abel-bezabih/auto-annotated-portfolio/content/pages/projects/project-two.md

 colors: colors-a
 date: '2021-06-20'
 client: for libraries
-description: >-
-  I built a Django-based web application named Library, to manage books, borrowers, and lending processes.
-It streamlines inventory management and returns, with automated notifications for overdue books.
-Developed using Django, SQLite, and Bootstrap for a responsive, user-friendly experience.
+description: "I built Library \U0001F4DA, a Django-powered web app that keeps your book collection in check! \U0001F4D6\U0001F50D It simplifies managing books, borrowers, and lending with a dash of automated overdue notifications.
+Crafted with Django, SQLite, and Bootstrap for a seamless and stylish experience. \U0001F4C5✨ Your next great read is just a click away!"
 featuredImage:
   type: ImageBlock
   url: /images/published-update.jpg